snsaiphoo/binf6110_assignment3/README.md

 </div>
 <br/>
-Figure 8 shows that all identified families exhibit positive log2 fold-change values, indicating greater abundance in vegan samples than in omnivore samples.
-Because these differences are also statistically significant, this could suggest that the observed increases are unlikely to be due to random variation and may be associated with dietary differences.
-To further investigate this, the next step examines genus-level differential abundance to see whether the pattern still holds.
+Figure 8 shows that all identified families exhibit positive log2 fold-change values, indicating greater abundance in vegan samples compared to omnivore samples.
+These differences were statistically significant.
+Genus-level differential abundance analysis was then performed to further examine these patterns.

 #### ANCOM-BC2 Genus Level
 <div align="center">